Jack-Works/bayesian-conspiracy/source/_posts/2019/ES-Module-for-Web-Extensions.md

 TLDR:

-If you only need to support Chrome, it is pretty easy if you're using manifest v2 🎇.
+It is pretty easy if you're using manifest v2 🎇 after 2021/05/18 (Firefox 89 release).

 For background page, popup, ..etc: